pooyatavan/Activity-Watch-Import-Export-/README.md

 - Sign in to the **same OneDrive account** on all computers.
 - All clients and the server must use a single shared OneDrive account to access the same sync folder.

+## For Server
+- download and install Python with pip [Python](https://www.python.org/)
+- open command prompt and run this command: pip install aw_client

 ## Recommendations

 - Use OneDrive if you do not already have a cloud storage service (reliable and pre-installed on most Windows machines).